audomsak/service-registry/installation-guide.md

 Service Registry can be interacted with via 3 main methods:

 1. Web console
 2. REST API
 3. Client API (Programming)

+### API testing using Postman

 This guide has provide a [Postman](https://www.postman.com/) collection with some example of requests to interact with the Service Registry via REST API calls.
 You can import this [Postman collection](service-registry.postman_collection.json) and [Postman environment](service-registry.test.postman_environment.json) files to Postman application as explained in the Postman official guide [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).